amoe/acceleratedcpp/chapter-notes.md

 slightly unclear whether the structure using tons of friends is actually good, it's pretty interesting though regardless as a design that simply wouldn't be possible in Java.

+Why is width_sz accessible in the base class?  oh, because we friend it.
+Well how is that different from having it be protected, then?

+Abstract base classes can define data members and member functions (not just static ones) that can be accessed by the derived classes.